Tower Gaps in Multicolour Ramsey Numbers: Hedgehogs

 The {\em degeneracy} of a hypergraph is the minimum $d$ such that every induced subgraph contains a vertex incident to at most $d$ edges; such a hypergraph is called {\em $d$-degenerate}.
 Burr and Erd\H{o}s conjectured that for every $d$, there exists a constant $c_d \geq 1$ such that every $d$-degenerate graph $G$ on $n$ vertices satisfies $r_2(G) < c_d n$~\cite{BE}.
 This was finally proven by Lee in~\cite{Lee}, building on the previous work of several authors (\cite{FSburr},\cite{KS}).
-In the case of hypergraphs, however, the conjecture fails: Kostochka and R\"{o}dl~\cite{KR} showed $r_4(H_t^{(4)}) \geq 2^{ct}$, and Conlon, Fox, and R\"{o}dl~\cite{CFR} proved $r_3(H_t^{(3)}; 3) \geq \Omega(t^3/\log^6 t)$, while it is easy to see the degeneracy of hedgehogs is $1$.
+In the case of hypergraphs, however, the conjecture fails: Kostochka and R\"{o}dl~\cite{KR} showed $r_4(H_t^{(4)}) \geq 2^{ct}$, and were able to construct for every large enough $d$, $d$-degenerate $3$-uniform hypergraphs on $n$ vertices whose ramsey number is at least $n^{d^{1/4}}$.
+If one allows $3$ or more colours, Conlon, Fox, and R\"{o}dl~\cite{CFR} proved $r_3(H_t^{(3)}; 3) \geq \Omega(t^3/\log^6 t)$.
+Note that the degeneracy of hedgehogs is $1$.

-This shows that the Burr-Erd\H{o}s Conjecture fails for $k$-uniform hypergraphs where $k\geq 4$ and for $3$-uniform hypergraphs provided the number of colours is at least $3$.
-For the sake of completeness, we show the following, in this way disproving fully the Burr-Erd\H{o}s Conjecture for hypergraphs.
+This shows that the Burr-Erd\H{o}s Conjecture fails for $k$-uniform hypergraphs where $k\geq 4$ and for $3$-uniform hypergraphs provided the number of colours is at least $3$ or the degeneracy is large enough.
+For the sake of completeness, we give a simple construction of $8$-degenerate $3$-uniform hypergraphs whose Ramsey number is not linear in the number of vertices.

 \begin{proposition} There exists a $3$-uniform hypergraph on $Cn^2$ vertices which is $8$-degenerate and for which the $2$-colour Ramsey number is at least $Cn^{3}.$ \end{proposition}

 \begin{proof} Let $V$ be a set of $n$ vertices, and with $m = {n \choose 2}$, let $B$ be a set of $m + 1$ vertices disjoint from $V$ with a total ordering $x_1,x_2,\ldots x_m, x_{m+1}$.
 Consider an ordering on the edges $E$ of the complete graph on $V$, say $e_1,e_2,...,e_m$.
 Let $H$ be a 3-uniform hypergraph consisting of the following: for each edge $e_i=(x,y)\in E$, add the two triples $\{x,y,x_i\}$ and $\{x,y,x_{i+1}\}$, and for every $i \in [m-3]$, add all triples within $\{x_i,x_{i+1},x_{i+2},x_{i+3},x_{i+4}\}$.
 By considering the smallest element of $B$ in each subset of vertices, we see that $H$ is $8$-degenerate.